ThomasHeim11/Smart-Contract-Security-Portfolio/competitive_audits/size/audit-data/findings.md

 Modifier Consistency: Verify that functions using the onlyOwner modifier are consistently applied and do not inadvertently allow unauthorized access.

-## M-3: Centralization Risk for trusted owners in NonTransferrableScaledToken.sol
+## M-3: Centralization Risk for trusted owners in NonTransferrableToken.sol

 ## Impact